 Can PRP Heal a Meniscus Tear?

-As a result of the rapidly increasing interest in non-surgical, orthobiologic treatments for common musculoskeletal injuries, numerous studies around the world have been undertaken to examine the safety and efficacy of PRP and stem cell injections for the treatment of meniscus tears.
+As a result of the rapidly increasing interest in non-surgical, orthobiologic treatments for common musculoskeletal injuries, numerous studies around the world have been undertaken to examine the safety and efficacy of PRP and cell injections for the treatment of meniscus tears.
 These studies have proven the safety of this procedure and, equally as important, have shown that PRP, bone marrow, and fat can be used as a viable, efficacious, and long-term treatment for meniscus tears.
 This holds true both as an adjunct and stand-alone treatment, meaning PRP can be used on its own to treat meniscus tears or in tandem with surgery for severe, or Grade 3, tears.
 Furthermore, RestorePDX has seen numerous patients experience similar results, and we’ve witnessed a number of drastic, objective changes in patients’ MRI studies following targeted PRP and/or cell therapy.